cmolodo/covid-19/README.md

 https://www.watertown-ma.gov/965/CORONAVIRUS
 Live data entered as of 2020-03-15, backfilled using past updates on page and WaybackMachine archive snapshots.

-Daily case number updates started on 2020-03-23.
+Daily case number updates started sporadically on 2020-03-23.